How the 1619 Project took over 2020

 He defended the project against critics who claimed it rejected American values.
 But he suggested its small errors had accumulated via the authors’ “monocausality” — an insistence of seeing everything through the lens of slavery.
 And he questioned Hannah-Jones’s elevation of 1619 even as a metaphor.

-“1776 isn’t just our nation’s “official” founding,” Stephens wrote.
+“1776 isn’t just our nation’s ‘official’ founding,” Stephens wrote.
 “It is our symbolic one, too.
 The metaphor of 1776 is more powerful than that of 1619 because what makes America most itself isn’t four centuries of racist subjugation.
 It’s 244 years of effort by Americans — sometimes halting, but often heroic — to live up to our greatest ideal.”

 Times leadership took pains to praise the 1619 Project this weekend.
 They maintained that Stephens’s criticism represented not an institutional scolding of the project but commitment to thoughtful debate.
 “The Times’s openness to hear and tolerate criticism is the clearest sign in its confidence in the work,” acting opinions editor Kathleen Kingsbury said.

-Hannah-Jones, though, was livid.
-She sent vitriolic emails to both Kingsbury and Stephens ahead of publication.
-She also tweeted that efforts to discredit her work “put me in a long tradition of [Black women] who failed to know their places.”
+Hannah-Jones, though, was livid, and let Kingsbury and Stephens know it in emails ahead of publication.
+On the day the NAS called for the revocation of her Pulitzer, she tweeted that efforts to discredit her work “put me in a long tradition of [Black women] who failed to know their places.”
 She changed her Twitter bio to “slanderous and nasty-minded mulattress” — a tribute to the trailblazing journalist Ida B. Wells, whom the Times slurred with those same words in 1894.

+On Tuesday morning, Baquet put out a public statement welcoming the opinion team’s right to challenge the newsroom’s work but pushed back on Stephens’s criticism of the project’s journalistic standards.
+“The project fell fully within our standards as a news organization,” he wrote.
+“In fact, 1619 — and especially the work of Nikole — fill me with pride.”

 Hannah-Jones has fiercely defended the 1619 Project.
-But today, she acknowledges that for all the experts she consulted, she should have sat down with scholars with particular focus on colonial history, the Revolutionary War and the Civil War.
+But today, she acknowledges that for all the experts she consulted, she should have sat down with additional scholars with particular focus on colonial history, the Revolutionary War and the Civil War, to better reflect the contention in the field.

-“I should have been more careful,” she says, “because I don’t think that any other fact would have given people the fodder that this has, and I am tortured by it.
+“I should have been more careful with how I wrote that” passage about the revolution, she says, “because I don’t think that any other fact would have given people the fodder that this has, and I am tortured by it.
 I’m absolutely tortured by it.”